studiomohawk/Seven/README.markdown

-## About Public Draft
+## About Seven

-Public Draft is a blog to jot down stuff I've researched.
+Seven is handpiked articles for front end developers.
-I've made Jekyll Initial Package called JI and this is kinda example for it.
+Every post will have 7 article on particular topic.

 ## About JI: